Invited Choir Ensembles

 Recording Requirements

-1. Total time for all submissions must be no less than 10 or more than 15 minutes in length.
+1. Total time for MS/JH and HS submissions must be no less than 10 or more than 15 minutes in length.
+Total time for College/University submissions must be no less than 15 minutes and no more than 30 minutes in length.

 2. There should be no verbal identification on the performance tracks.

-4. At least one selection must be an A Capella (unaccompanied) performance.
+4. At least one selection must be an A Cappella (unaccompanied) performance.

-6. List of all titles, composers, arrangers, length of tracks and dates of performances will be submitted online.
+6. List of all titles, composers, arrangers, length of tracks and dates of performances must be submitted online.

 • m4a (AAC-LC); Sample rate: 48000 Hz; Stereo; Bitrate: 256 kbps, constant